 They also have a habit of digging, and this can worry some owners.
 So, here’s everything you need to know about leopard geckos and their digging!

 You may have seen your leopard gecko digging and be wondering if it is normal behavior?
-Do leopard geckos dig?
+Why do leopard geckos dig?

 It is completely normal behavior for Leopard Geckos to dig in their substrate.
 The reasons for digging include, looking for food, regulating temperature, hiding or even looking for somewhere to hide their eggs.
 Leopard Geckos are competent diggers and it is some they enjoy to do.